daneden/daneden.me/_posts/2018-01-05-subatomic-design-systems.md

 - [Design System Structure](/2017/07/17/design-system-structure/)

 [^1]: In my previous writing on the subject of design systems, I've referred to
-      these compositions as "Components," but have found that term to be loaded or confusing, especially in engineering contexts.
+      these compositions as 'Components,' but have found that term to be loaded or confusing, especially in engineering contexts.
 Consider them interchangeable.
 [^2]: Again, in my previous writing, these compositions have been referred to as
-      "Patterns": in the interest of avoiding conflation of terms, I've tried to reduce the definitions herein to simply those of particles and compositions.
+      'Patterns': in the interest of avoiding conflation of terms, I've tried to reduce the definitions herein to simply those of particles and compositions.